sara17-ghafli/c4_rust_Jabal_Ali_Village/README.md

 It compiles a subset of C code including expressions, assignments, and return statements.

 ## Features
-- Lexer with tokenizing and line/column tracking (bonus feature ✅)
+- Lexer with tokenizing and line/column tracking (bonus feature)
 - Parser for expressions, assignments, and return statements
 - Virtual machine that evaluates expressions
 - Unit tested with 70%+ coverage